Definition tables¶

 }

-LBM (LoadingBlockModifier) definition
+LBM (LoadingBlockModifier) definition¶

-Used by minetest.register_lbm.
+Used by core.register_lbm

-A loading block modifier (LBM) is used to define a function that is called for specific nodes (defined by nodenames) when a mapblock which contains such nodes gets activated (not loaded!)
+A loading block modifier (LBM) is used to define a function that is called for

 {